replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 ## Installation Commands

 This section provides the `kots install` commands that you can use to automate installation in an existing cluster or in an embedded cluster.
-It includes commands for both online and air gap environments.
+It includes commands for both _online_ environments (with access to the internet) and _air gap_ environments (without internet access).

 ### Online Existing Cluster